Why Alabama Belongs on Your Travel Bucket List

 Gulf Shores and Orange Beach: The Gulf Coast’s Most Underrated Beaches

 Start here, because most first-time visitors do, and for good reason.
-The beaches along Alabama’s 60-mile Gulf Coast stretch are genuinely among the finest in the southeastern United States.
+The beaches along Alabama’s 60-mile Gulf Coast stretch rank among the finest in the southeastern United States.
 The sand is quartz-white — almost blinding in afternoon light — and the water runs every shade of blue-green depending on depth and weather.
-The combination is stunning, and the beaches remain markedly less crowded than the Florida Panhandle just east of the state line.
+The combination is hard to beat, and the beaches remain markedly less crowded than the Florida Panhandle just east of the state line.

 Gulf State Park is the anchor of the region, spanning 6,150 acres of protected shoreline, freshwater lakes, and maritime pine forest.
 The park’s two-mile swimming beach is kept in exceptional condition, and the trail system offers cycling paths, birdwatching hides, and kayaking access to quiet interior lakes.
 The Lodge at Gulf State Park — a full-service Hilton property built to LEED certification standards — represents a significant upgrade from the condominium-heavy lodging that once defined the area.

 Orange Beach, a short drive east, has a distinct personality centered on fishing and boating culture.
 Deep-sea fishing charters depart daily from the Wharf Marina targeting red snapper, grouper, king mackerel, and amberjack.
-The Alabama Deep Sea Fishing Rodeo, held every July for over 75 years, draws thousands of competitors in what is officially recognized as the world’s largest fishing tournament — a genuine cultural event, not just a sport.
+West along the coast on Dauphin Island, the Alabama Deep Sea Fishing Rodeo — running every July since 1929 — draws thousands of anglers in what is recognized as the world’s largest fishing tournament, a regional institution as much as a sport.

 The culinary scene on the coast has grown considerably over the past decade.
 Seafood houses that once relied entirely on fried platters have been joined by chef-driven restaurants serving fresh oysters on the half shell, raw bar selections sourced directly from regional aquaculture operations, and Gulf fish prepared with real technique.
 The Hangout Gulf Music and Arts Festival each May brings major national acts to the beach and transforms the area into a music destination for a long weekend.